-The UN Women Regional Office for Arab States established the Youth Gender Innovation Agora (GIA) as a consultative forum and a platform for regular dialogue with youth in 2018.
-The GIA is constituted from among eminent civil society professionals, young activists, and advocacy and social media influencers to support the youth representatives to develop innovative gender equality solutions and engage with a broader range of stakeholders.
-The GIA members are appointed with the task to provide expertise on youth and gender issues, encourage the mobilization of young people and facilitate the dissemination of information to networks and organizations around the region.
+The UN Women Regional Office for Arab States (ROAS) established the Youth Gender Innovation Agora (GIA) in 2018 as a consultative forum and platform for regular dialogue with youth.
+The GIA is constituted from eminent civil society professionals, young activists, and advocacy and social media influencers to support youth representatives to develop innovative gender equality solutions and engage with a broader range of stakeholders.
+The GIA members provide expertise on youth and gender issues, design innovative solutions and campaigns, encourage the mobilization of young people and facilitate the dissemination of information to networks and organizations around the region.

 Role of the Youth GIA:

-The GIA has an advisory and advocacy role and is working to:
+The GIA has an advisory and advocacy role to:

 - Provide strategic perspectives on advocacy issues and UN Women’s thematic priorities;

-- Assist in strengthening UN Women’s engagement with civil society, including formal and informal youth groups and initiatives at all levels;
+- Assist in strengthening UN Women’s engagement with civil society, including formal and informal youth groups and initiatives at all;

-- Develop new ideas for advocacy campaigns and recommendations for innovative methodologies to promote gender equality in the region with special focus on:
+- Design new ideas for advocacy campaigns and recommendations for innovative methodologies to promote gender equality in the region with special focus on: